At a glance

 Beit Hall, located within the Beit Quadrangle, is one of Imperial’s most historic buildings.
 The hall is named after benefactor and member of the College Governing Body, Otto Beit, who funded its construction in the early-1900s.

-Also situated within the Quadrangle is the Imperial College Union, and due to this fact, Beit Hall is an especially lively place to live, with higher levels of noise in comparison to other halls.
+The Imperial College Union is also located within the Quadrangle, meaning convenient and easy access to all of the services provided.
+However, due to this fact, Beit Hall is an especially lively place to live with higher levels of noise in comparison to other halls.
 We ask students to keep this in mind when applying for accommodation.

 Please note that Beit Hall residents must be 18 years or over.